 In August 2015, the FASB issued ASU 2015-15, "Interest - Imputation of Interest" which relates to the presentation of debt issuance costs.
 This standard clarifies the guidance set forth in FASB ASU 2015-03, which required that debt issuance costs related to a recognized debt liability be presented on the balance sheet as a direct deduction from the debt liability rather than as an asset.
 The new pronouncement clarifies that debt issuance costs related to line-of-credit arrangements could continue to be presented as an asset and be subsequently amortized over the term of the line-of-credit arrangement, regardless of whether there are any outstanding borrowings on the arrangement.
-The adoption of this guidance by the company did not result in a material reclassification of debt issuance costs.
+The company does not expect the adoption of this standard to have a material impact on its consolidated balance sheets.